samtools/hts-specs/refget.md

 If `start` and `end` are set to the same value the server should return a 0-length string.

 A server may support circular chromosomes as a reference sequence, but this is not mandatory.
 If a reference sequence represents a circular chromosome and the server supports circular chromosomes, a sub-sequence query with a start greater than the end will return the sequence from the start location to the end of the reference, immediately followed by the sequence from the first base to the end.
 If the server supports circular chromosomes and the chromosome is not circular or the range is outside the bounds of the chromosome the server shall return `Range Not Satisfiable`.
 Otherwise if circular chromosomes are not supported, a `Not Implemented` shall be returned.
 Sub-sequences of circular chromosomes across the origin may not be requested via the Range header.
+The starting point of a circular chromosome is determined by an external authority and not by the refget implementation.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: